SPL-ethz/snow/docs/_sources/validation.rst.txt

 runtime.
 Thus, the runtimes for the simulation at -8°C were compared.
 The simulations were carried out on a Dell Optiplex 7070 workstation with 32 GB RAM and Intel Core i9-9900 CPU.
-8 parallel workers were employed, resulting in runtimes of XXX min for the MATLAB implementation and 718 min for SNOW version 1.1.
+8 parallel workers were employed, resulting in runtimes of 454 min for the MATLAB implementation and 718 min for SNOW version 1.1.
 Given that the system is embarassingly parallel, the runtime may be reduced considerably by increasing the number of workers.
 While the python implementation is slower, the difference in runtime is small enough to be not a limiting factor of use.

+.. bibliography:: refs.bib